English as a Second Language - ESL 110

 (A requirement that must be completed before taking this course.)

-- Placement is determined by test scores on the CPT Accuplacer English as a Second Language Test or a minimum grade of 2.0 in ESL 080.
+- ESL 80 with a minimum grade of 2.0 or Placement is determined by test scores on the CPT Accuplacer English as a Second Language Test.

 Upon successful completion of the course, the student should be able to:

 - Employ appropriate adaptive critical reading strategies for various types of texts.